 --For best results, balance your carbs with proteins, fats and fiber in each meal and snack.

---Avoid or limit foods with added sugar, and save your carbs for those found naturally in foods such as whole fruits, vegetables, whole grains and legumes.
+--Avoid or limit foods with added sugar, and save your carbs for those found naturally in foods such as whole fruits, vegetables, whole grains, dairy and legumes.

 --As a rule you should skip sugary soft drinks and avoid fruit juices, eating the whole fruits instead, within reason.
 (The exception to this is when you are feeling the effects of too much insulin and need to get your blood sugar up quickly by consuming juice.
 If you are taking insulin, talk to your pharmacist about the symptoms of too much insulin and the appropriate action to take.
 Some people keep non-perishable apple juice handy for an emergency.
 Low blood sugar due to too much insulin can be deadly!)

---Read labels, paying particular attention to the carb content in foods, and avoiding or limiting those with mostly carbs.
+--Read labels, paying particular attention to the carbohydrate content in foods, and avoiding or limiting those with mostly carbs.

 --Avoid overeating.
 Even healthy foods can affect you negatively if you eat too much.
 Learn about serving sizes and stick to them.